leosanqing/fluss/website/docs/install-deploy/deploying-distributed-cluster.md

 zookeeper.address: 192.168.10.199:2181
 zookeeper.path.root: /fluss

-# In distributed mode, must be set to a remote location,
+# When running in distributed mode, be sure to point to a remote path—
-# like: oss://bucket/path for oss filesystem or hdfs://namenode:port/path for hdfs filesystem.
+# e.g. oss://bucket/path for OSS or hdfs://namenode:port/path for HDFS.
-# Otherwise, 'No such file or directory' exceptions will occur during queries.
+# Otherwise, queries will fail with a “No such file or directory” error.
 remote.data.dir: hdfs://namenode:port/tmp/fluss-remote-data
 ```